briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

 ## 353.02   Designation of areas and zones

-Pursuant to [Section 353.01][CF Section 353.01], the following streets between the specified termini are hereby designated as parking meter areas and zones:
+Pursuant to [Section 353.01][CFCO 353.01], the following streets between the specified termini are hereby designated as parking meter areas and zones:

 1. _(a)_ (Editor's note: Former subsection (a) was repealed by Ordinance 2006- 12, passed March 13, 2006.)